The music of the plants

 A musical instrument for plants

 The U1 device for the music of the plants is based on a variation of the Wheatstone bridge, where one or more fixed resistances and a variable one are used to measure variations of impedance (electrical resistance).
 In the case of the U1 what is being measured is the electrical resistance in the living tissues of plants.
 These variations can then be translated into a variety of different signals, including MIDI for digital musical instruments, like a synthesizer.

 Fluctuations in the electrical potential of tissues can be measured in every living being.
 In animals and humans, these can also be related to different emotional states.

 The project of the music of the plants aims at investigating, in an artistic way, the reactivity of plants to their environment and their ability to communicate and learn.

-In 2007, while preparing for a performance, I found myself spending hours playing piano together with a plant and I was witnessing the slow development of the process.
-The subtle changes in the plant’s music in response to the sound of the piano and its own sound was becoming more and more evident to me.
-After that first performance in Rome, I borrowed the U1 from my friend for some time.
-At home I kept it connected to an Anthurium Andreanum for hours every day, listening to its music and how it changed during the day.
+In 2007, while preparing for a performance, I found myself spending hours playing piano together with a plant.
+I witnessed the slow development of the process, the subtle changes in the plant’s music in response to the sound of the piano and its own sound was becoming more and more evident to me.
 This whole experience sparked an interest in me to understand a little more the mysterious world of plants perception and inner life.

 Do plants hear?